JuliaTrustworthyAI/CounterfactualExplanations.jl/students_documentation/Python_and_R_models_report.md

 ### The tests for the Python conversion fail on the Ubuntu Julia 1.7 and OSX pipelines

+Once we had finished the implementation of the Python models, we noticed that though the pipeline was passing on our machines as well as on most of the GitHub virtual machines we ran it on, two pipelines on the remote were failing:

 ### `PythonCall.jl` and `RCall.jl` cannot be used together in the same session